Skip to Content

 Which Appliances Should You Provide to Tenants?

-Of course, from a property owner’s point of view, there are setbacks to the cost of the appliances and repairs and the probability of tenants damaging the machines through inappropriate use.
-However, you can keep both your costs and the likelihood of appliance damage to a minimum by being selective about which appliances you provide.
+Of course, from a property owner’s point of view, there are setbacks to the cost of the appliances and repairs, and the probability of tenants damaging the machines through inappropriate use.
+However, you can keep your costs and the likelihood of appliance damage to a minimum by being selective about which appliances you provide.

-Based on what tenants have to say, the pricey items they look for in a rental property include the refrigerator, dishwasher, stove, and microwave.
+Based on what tenants say, the pricey items they look for in a rental property include the refrigerator, dishwasher, stove, and microwave.
 A few single-family rental property owners opt to supply just the last three, leaving it up to the tenant to buy their own fridge.
 It’s not difficult to see why: refrigerators are one of the most expensive appliances, and they often need to be replaced.
 Providing some but not all appliances may work in some instances, but it may turn potential applicants away from your property due to other aspects.

 This is also true for the washer and dryer.
 Due to constantly being used, these two appliances typically need more maintenance and repairs than all the others added together.
 Due to this, professionals suggest doing some research on your local market before selecting whether to include a washer and dryer in your rental home or not.
-If all of the rentals in your place have them, you may need to also have them.
+If all of the rentals in your place have them, you may also need to have them.
 Otherwise, you may have a harder time renting your property and may even need to adjust your rental rate.

 You may want to consider where to put appliances that renters do not want to use during their tenancy.
 Some may have their own appliances; in these instances, having a backup location to place appliances for the next renter should be done.